hoseayoarana/PROJECT-MANPRO/README.md

 d.
 Choose your vehicle of choice to calculate how much carbon you produce in that spesific direction </br>

 4. Note :</br>
-This project support maps and direction from google API services</br>
+This project support maps and directions from google API services</br>
 Street view is available for future improvement</br>

 untuk penjelasan lebih mendetail cek [Nuxt.js](https://nuxtjs.org/) </br>